| A Humanist Education as one of the Preconditions for the Transformation

 and innovations as peculiarities of a kind of Homo sapiens, and as a result,

+they secretly manipulate people, or openly de-humanize them.
 As a start, we have to create our own education system based on the true principles

 of humanism, although this would be for a transitional period.
 In my imagination,